 in wh

-Req uired N¢ Type of 1.4. lower fig 1 -
+0.1: uired Ol- No. of Type of 1st s (The lower fi gure me grade ester) (N grade grade

-Туре Subject type o. of Class subjects, etc. No. of credits course rade rade 3rd g - grade

-cre dits registration Fall Spring Spring Spring
+Туре Subject type o. of dits Class subjects, etc. credits course registration Fall Spring Spring Spring

-1 2 3 4 5 6 7 8
+cre uits registration 1 2 3 4 5 6 7 8

-Introduction to Physics A 2 2
+Н Introduction to Physics A 2 2 -

 Introduction to Chemistry A 2 2

 Introduction to Biological Sciences A 2 2

 Introduction to Earth and Planetary Sciences A 2 2

-19 Field Excursion for Earth Science A 1 D : 1 1
+19 Field Excursion for Earth Science A 1 Required 1

-19 Tectonics of the Earth 2 Required 2
+Tectonics of the Earth 2 2

 Introduction to Earth and Planetary Sciences B 2 2

-Basics of Earth and Planetary Materials Science 2 2
+Basic Specialized Subjects Basics of Earth and Planetary Materials Science 2 2

-Basic Specialized Subjects Geologic Mapping 2 2
+Geologic Mapping 2 2

 English for Earth and Planetary Sciences I 2 2

 Introduction to Mathematics 2 0

 Introduction to Information Mathematics 2 0

-2 Elective/required 0

-2 or more Introduction to Physics B 2 Licetive, required 0
+2 or Introduction to Physics B 2 Elective/required 0

-Introduction to Chemistry B
+more Introduction to Chemistry B 2 0

-Introduction to Biological Sciences B 2 L 0
+Introduction to Biological Sciences B 2 0

-- - At least 1 subject (2 credits) from the five subject : 6
+At least 1 subject (2 credits) from the five subject 9

-Sedimentology and Paleontology I 2 2
+1 Sedimentology and Paleontology I 2 2

-Physics of Earth and Planetary Interiors I 2 2
+1 Physics of Earth and Planetary Interiors I 2 2

-Solid Geochemistry I 2 2
+1 Solid Geochemistry I 2 2

 Optical crystallography laboratory 1 1

 Practice for Basics of Earth and Planetary Materials Science 1 1

 Physics of Earth and Planetary Interiors II 2 2

 Earth and Planetary Materials Science I 2 2

 33 Petrology 2 Required 2

-٦ 33 Petrology laboratory 1 Required 1)
+(i) 55 Petrology laboratory 1 Required 1

-te E Practice for Earth and Planetary Materials 1 (I)
+ote (Practice for Earth and Planetary Materials 1 1

-ž Science I Field Excursion for Earth Science B 1 1)
+Z) Science I Field Excursion for Earth Science B 1 (1)

-jects English for Earth and Planetary Sciences II 2 • 2
+ject English for Earth and Planetary Sciences II 2 2

-Specialized Education Subjects (Note 5) 84 Practice of Earth and Planetary Systems Science
+Specialized Education Subjects (Note 6) 84 Practice of Earth and Planetary Systems Science 4 4)

-tion (Note A (Field Work) (Note 7) 4 4
+tion (Note 7) A (Field Work) 4 4

-luca 6) Practice of Earth and Planetary Systems Science B (Field Work) 2 2
+duca '/ Practice of Earth and Planetary Systems Science B (Field Work) 2 2

-d Ec Special Study for Graduation (Note 8) Each 4 (4) (4)
+od E Special Study for Graduation (Note 8) Each 4 4 4

-dize Advanced Mathematics 2 0
+ialize Advanced Mathematics 2 0

-ecia Advanced Physics 2 0
+pec Advanced Physics 2 0

-Š Advanced Chemistry 2 Elective/required 0
+0, 2 or Advanced Chemistry 2 Elective/required 0

-2 or more Advanced Biology 2 inconvey required 0
+more Advanced Biology 2 0

-2 0 0
+Advanced Earth and Planetary Science 2 0

-Specialized Subjects Advanced Earth and Planetary Science At least 1 subject (2credits) from the five subject
+Specialized Subjects At least 1 subject (2credits) from the five subject s above • •

-Specialized Subjects Astrobiology 2 0
+Astrobiology 2 0

-Earth and Planetary Materials Science II 2 0
+1 Earth and Planetary Materials Science II 2 0

-Sedimentology and Paleontology II 2 0
+1 Sedimentology and Paleontology II 2 0

-Exercise of Astronomy & Planetary Science 1 0
+1 Exercise of Astronomy & Planetary Science 1] 0

-Physics of Earth and Planetary Interiors A 2 - 0 -
+1 Physics of Earth and Planetary Interiors A 2 0

-Solid Geochemistry II 2 0
+1 Solid Geochemistry II 2 0

 Practice for Earth and Planetary Materials Science II 1 0

 Material evolution in the solar system 2 0

-20 or Mathematical and numerical methods in the physics of Earth and Planetary Interiors A 1 0
+Mathematical and numerical methods in the 1 0

+20 or more physics of Earth and Planetary Interiors A Elective/required -

-more Rock Deformation I 2 Elective/required 0
+1 more Rock Deformation I 2 0

-Physics of Earth and Planetary Interiors B 2 0
+1 Physics of Earth and Planetary Interiors B 2 0

-Cosmochemistry and Geochemistry 2 0
+1 Cosmochemistry and Geochemistry 2 0

-Rock Deformation II 2 0
+1 Rock Deformation II 2 0

-Mathematical and numerical methods in the 1 1 0
+1 Mathematical and numerical methods in the

-physics of Earth and Planetary Interiors B 1
+1 physics of Earth and Planetary Interiors B 1 0

-"Special Lectures in Earth and Planetary Systems Science" (Note 10) 0 0 0 0
+1 "Special Lectures in Earth and Planetary Systems Science" (Note 10) 0 0 0 0

-Surveying (Note 9) 2 1 ← () →
+1 Surveying (Note 9) 2 ← (\rightarrow

-Geochemistry and Geophysics Internship 1 1 0
+1 Geochemistry and Geophysics Internship 1 0

-"Basic Specialized Subjects" and "Specialized
+"Basic Specialized Subjects" and "Specialized 1 Ť

-- 1 Subjects" offered by other programs of School of Science Free elective 0 0 0 0 0 0 0 0
+1 Subjects" offered by other programs of School of Science Free elective 0 0 0 0 0 0 0 0

-- 1 1 or coronoc - - 0

-Any subject 8 (Note 11) 0 0 0 ()
+H Any subject 1 .0 (Note 11) 0 0 0 0 0 0 0 0

+,, 1 1 - (11000-11) I $\overline{}$ $^{-}$ $^{-}$ $^{-}$